Raph-Romeo/SAE-Piloter-un-projet-informatique/README.md

 # Getting started.

 ## Server (Back end)
-### ⚠️ All of the following actions are performed within the 📁 backend_server directory from this repository.
+### ⚠️ All of the following actions are performed within the 📁 docker directory from this repository.

 System requirements :
  - **Docker**